cbcrg/tcoffee/docs/tcoffee_installation.rst

    t_coffee <yourseq> -mode expresso

- that fetches aand uses pdb templates, or
+that fetches and uses structural templates (PDB), or

 ::